Dealing with Injury: Mental Resilience Strategies for Recovering Athletes

 The Evolution of Athletic Identity During Injury

 Injury recovery often prompts athletes to reflect on and potentially adapt their athletic identity.
 Sports psychologists note that injury can challenge an athlete’s self-concept, primarily built around being an active sportsperson.
-This reflection and adaptation are important for psychological well-being, as they allow athletes to explore and embrace a more multifaceted sense of self, beyond just their athletic prowess.
+This reflection and adaptation are important for psychological well-being, as they allow athletes to explore and embrace a more multifaceted sense of self, beyond just their athletic skill.

 Charles’ Self-Discovery: Beyond Basketball